SiMa-ai/models/README.md

 After downloading the helper Python script and pretrained model as described in **Downloading the Models** section, it is important to ensure the path of model file in the helper script, referenced through `model_path` variable, is correct.

 The model can be compiled from the **Palette docker** using this helper script using command format, `python3 [HELPER_SCRIPT] [PRETRAINED]`.
 As a sample, for the `resnet101` model downloaded as above from Torchvision, the command outputs may look similar to below.

+Helper scripts to compile each model are provided through this repository.
+The source code for these helper scripts can be reviewed using links in the Model List section.
+These compiler scripts come with multiple preconfigured settings for input resolutions, calibration scheme, quantization method etc. These can be adjusted per needs and full details on how to exercise various compile options are provided in Palette CLI User Guide, available through SiMa.ai developer zone.
+After cloning this repository, the user should download the model of interest, and access the corresponding script for that model.
+It is important to ensure the path of model file in the helper script, referenced through model_path variable, is correct.
+The model can be compiled from the Palette docker using this helper script with the command:џ`python3 [HELPER_SCRIPT]`

 ```
 root@59d339853bd1:/home# python3 densenet121.py densenet121.onnx